 Many exchanges have either banned XMR or declined to list it.
 Even so, there are several exchanges where you can purchase this coin, including Changelly and HitBTC.
 Monero’s current market cap is $726.9 million and XMR is now ranked 14th out of all cryptocurrencies. (updated November 2019 to $948.3 million and ranked #13)

 This partially centralized cryptocurrency requires users to run a masternode in order to receive the additional layers of privacy.
 Dash accomplishes advanced security through cutting edge mixing techniques.

 Dash is currently listed on numerous exchanges, including Bithumb.
 Its marketcap is at $573 million and it’s listed in 16th place. (updated November 2019 to $508.6 million and listed at #22)

 Zcash is another partially centralized coin that is not private by default.
 However, upon a user’s request, they are able to hide information about amounts, recipients, and senders through the Zerocoin protocol which uses Zero-knowledge proof cryptography.

-Zcash is the only privacy coin available on Coinbase at this time.
-While the privacy features may be implemented for transactions incoming to Coinbase; all outgoing transactions thereafter must be transparent.
+Zcash and Dash are the only privacy coins available on Coinbase at this time.
+While the privacy features may be implemented for transactions incoming to Coinbase; all outgoing transactions thereafter must be fully transparent.

 New technologies for additional layers of privacy are continually being developed and added to existing privacy coin ecosystems.
 Some strong, recent examples would be MimbleWimble protocol and PayNyms.
-This makes it exceedingly difficult for authorities to regulate, control and track criminal activities.
+These new technologies make it exceedingly difficult for authorities to regulate, control and track criminal activities.
 But on the other hand, global financial freedom is now available to all people regardless of their origin or background.